I'm currently writing my PhD dissertation, and procrastinating by heavily customising my LaTeX environment.

 AUCTeX is the fantastic (La/Con/doc/...)TeX editing mode for emacs.
 If you're using emacs but not AUCTeX ... well, you shouldn't be.

 One handy feature for this setup is that you can tell it where the "master" file is for the current file: the one that should be fed into pdfTeX or whatever to do the actual compilation.
-I add a local-variables block to all my contentful chapter files, and that can point either at the chapter template or at the thesis depending on what I'm working on more often (changing the variable for a session is possible too, of course).
+I add a local-variables block to all my content files, and that can point either at the chapter wrapper or at the thesis depending on what I'm working on more often (changing the variable for a session is possible too, of course).

 %%% Local Variables: